 I work in school and further education governance and hope my skills and experience will support the board and the school on their future journey.

-Helen Jones - Co-opted Governor
+Helen Jones - Co-opted Governor (Vice Chair)

 I have recently retired as a local GP.
 Having seen the importance of education provided by Curnow school through my work, I would like to support the good work of the staff and pupils and see how these standards can be maintained and improved.